Instructions Reference

 |

 The key rule: you can perform at most one consuming operation on any given node.
-You cannot, for example, both xsl:apply-templates to the children and then xsl:value-of select="." on the same element — both consume the children.
+For example, you cannot both apply templates to the children and then evaluate xsl:value-of select="." on the same element — both operations consume the children.

 #Grounded vs. Free-Ranging Expressions